magwenelab/CodeStarterKit/README.md

 # CodeStarterKit

-Collection of instructions to configure your computer to make programming projects.
+A collection of instructions to configure your computer to make your programming life easier.
+Aimed at new members of the Magwene lab.

 ## Add SSH keys to your servers